Optimisation of Home Lighting Design Based on Colour Temperature

-One of the most important factors to planning light is the colour temperature you intend on using.
-When we talk about colour temperature, we are talking about the warmness and coolness of the light bulbs you intend on using.
+One of the most important factors to optimisation of light, is the colour temperature you intend on using.
+When we talk about colour temperature, we are talking about the warmness and coolness of the light bulbs based on what you are intending on using.
 You will find that these different temperatures function well with different settings and set a mood.
 Warmer bulbs are yellow, whilst cooler bulbs give off a blue glow.
 It’s important that you make the right choices in when it comes to picking the right light bulb or fitting with integrated LED’s.
 As the smallest colour difference can set a mood that may be uncomfortable.

 We will walk you through these important topics and help you in setting the right mood for your interiors: